oxcamne/oxcam/docs/member_record.md

 [Email addresses and subscriptions](member_emails.md) allows you to review/edit the user's email address(es) and mailing subscriptions.

-[Dues payments](member_dues.md) allows you to review the record of dues payments the member has made, or to add a record of such payment made by check, for example.
+[Dues payments](member_dues.md) allows you to review/edit the accounting records of dues payments the member has made.
+These records include the membership history, i.e. each renewal records the member's membership type going forward, and the end date of prior membership, if applicable.

 If you own a Society email address there is a link to [send Email](send_email.md) to the displayed Member.